Ri3DPurdue/RI3D_Project_Template/README.md

 So, we always* return a ```double``` For our units<br>
 This also means we need to be careful in how we name/document our code.<br>
 This is intended to be a step in the right direction<br>
+For the future, we might write our own units library, but that is still a discussion point<br>
 *We are going to be using a ```Rotation2d``` for angles for the time being<br>

 ### WPILib Units